 But as a rebirth to anticipate, this card suggests that we may be breaking free of these traps, that in taking action and making changes, this is something that we can avoid or escape.

-The 8 of Swords is not a sign that the Universe is working against us or that we aren’t smart or capable of solving our own problems — instead, it’s a reminder that our perspective may be flawed and that we may be limiting our choices because of our own beliefs.
-By opening our eyes fully, in recognizing where help and support are available, we can be reborn anew.
+The 8 of Swords is not a sign that the Universe is working against us or that we aren’t smart or capable of solving our own problems—instead, it’s a reminder that our perspective may be flawed and that we may be limiting our choices because of our beliefs.
+By opening our eyes fully and recognizing where help and support are available, we can be reborn anew.

 Use the Tarot to Celebrate Samhain This Year